esturcke/cmsc-636-data-vis/assignment-4/readme.md

 ## Part 1: Design & Discussion

+### Change Tasks

+#### Task 1

+> It is possible to group these patients into cohort where each cohort shares
+> similar encounters.
+A cohort is a group of patient with similar attributes
+> (e.g., age, gender, encounters, temporal progress).
+What are those encounters
+> that are co-occurring?

+#### Task 2

+> What are the new encounters patients are likely to experience? what are the
+> rare encounters?

+#### Task 3

+> What are the encounters repeating themselves?

   * tasks and dataset attributes description (R0, 20 points)
   * mapping tasks and data needs in encoding process (15 points)
   * encoding choices comparisons (4(b) above, 20 points)